Flan8er/leptos_verlet/README.md

 }
 ```

 The SpawnNode type also takes in an extra argument: "attachment".
-This is an optional String where the string is the same model_name used in the model_loader function ("monkey.glb" in the above code).
+This is an optional String where the value is the same model_name used in the model_loader function ("monkey.glb" in the above code).
 This essentially tells the mesh to follow whatever point it is attached to.

 ![Screenshot 2025-06-26 at 1 29 25 PM](https://github.com/user-attachments/assets/bbfeb4fc-a994-4049-829a-996a6a78fab5)